Archie Baird: Later life and family

 After retiring as a player, Baird worked as a teacher and a sports journalist.
 His sister, journalist Mamie Baird, married TV broadcaster Magnus Magnusson; Archie is the uncle of their children, TV producer Jon Magnusson and TV news presenter Sally Magnusson.

-Baird celebrated his 90th birthday in May 2009, at which point he was Aberdeen's oldest living former player; he died quietly in his sleep on 3 November 2009.
+Baird celebrated his 90th birthday in May 2009, at which point he was Aberdeen's oldest living former player; he died on 3 November 2009, aged 90.